Telenav/kivakit/kivakit-core/documentation/logging.md

 Most loggers in KivaKit are _asynchronous_.
 This is _very important_ to performance because the
 thread logging the message does not block.
 Since the log entry is logged in the background, things
-can occasionally become a little confusing when debugging a multi-threaded application.
+can occasionally become a little confusing when debugging a multithreaded application.
 This
 system property will cause logging to happen synchronously, blocking the logging thread until
 the log has been written to: